 This area features some of Tairāwhiti’s most popular restaurants and wine bars.
-It’s home to sites of cultural significance, which can be explored on the Tupapa heritage trail, along with top visitor attractions such as the Tairāwhiti waka houra, MV Takitimu and the historic Wa165 steam locomotive.
+It’s home to sites of cultural significance, which can be explored on the Tupapa heritage trail, along with top visitor attractions such as the Tairāwhiti waka houra and MV Takitimu.

 We’ll work with our contractors and tenants, and follow all consent conditions, to minimise the impacts of the construction work in the inner harbour as much as possible.